theodtasia/dogs-image-search-postgress-database-with-flask-frontend/README.md

 Extract the contents of the tar file using a file archiver program such as 7-Zip or WinZip.
 This will create a folder named "Images" containing the dataset.

-Add the folder inside the dog_images directory of the project
+Add the breed folders inside the dog_images directory of the project

 # **Setting up the PostgreSQL Database:**